CiiM-Bioinformatics-group/PIAMA_allergic_disease/README.md

 S2. meta analysis of discovery and replication;

-S3. eQTM analysis of replicated CpGs, and pathway analysi;
+S3. eQTM analysis of replicated CpGs, and pathway analysis;

 S4. prediction of allergic disease;